berkaykopuz/Product-Application/README.md

 # C-Product-Application
 The program uses SQL database for requesting customer, product etc. data.
-It written with c# .net framework.
+Written with c#.